ADLINK-IST/opensplice/src/api/face/java/doc/EXAMPLES.md

 =========================================

-In the following sections `$OSPL_HOME` identifies the installation directory of OpenSplice. *Note* it is not however required that this be exported as a variable in the shell environment.
+In the following sections `$OSPL_HOME` identifies the installation directory of Vortex OpenSplice. *Note* it is not however required that this be exported as a variable in the shell environment.

 In order to build and or run applications that use face the library `ddsface.jar` need to be in the classPath.